mlsquare/mlsquare/README.rst

         >>> m.score(x_test, y_test)

 ================
-Tutorials
+Tutorial
 ================

-If you feel the above example is incomplete please do checkout `this`__https://github.com/mlsquare/mlsquare/blob/master/examples/imly.ipynb__ comprehensive tutorial on using IMLY.
+If you feel the above example is incomplete please do checkout `this<https://github.com/mlsquare/mlsquare/blob/master/examples/imly.ipynb>`_ comprehensive tutorial on using IMLY.

 For detailed documentation refer `documentation`__